The Best Zombie Apocalypse Weapons

 The Ruger Model 77 is all things to all people, with multiple cartridge chamberings and numerous variants, ranging from the Safari Magnum, to the Varmint Target, and the Compact.
 Based on Mauser’s bolt, this bolt action rifle was released in 1967, just a year after the No. 1.

-This gun is chambered in .416 Rigby, a cartridge designed in London in 1911 for big game hunting.
+These classic hunting rifles are typically chambered in .416 Rigby, a cartridge designed in London in 1911 for big game hunting.
 Fast-burning Cordite, only patented in 1889, serves as the propellant for taking down thick skinned animals like the Cape buffalo, elephant, or rhinoceros.
 The cartridge fell out of vogue until the 1960s when it was revived.
 A strong action like that of the Model 77 was needed to handle the pressure put on the gun by smokeless powder rounds like the Rigby.
 The Rigby matched the performance of Nitro Express and led to a reconsidered interest in big game hunting when it waned after World War 2.

+Savage is another name that is synonymous with classic hunting rifles.
 This classic rotary magazine gun has a squared off breech block and a cocking indicator.
 The revolving five-round magazine with one in the action was known for its reliability.
 The rifle was renamed the Savage 99 after World War 1.

 Without a tubular magazine it could fire aerodynamic spitzer rounds that were faster and flatter shooting.
 The rifle was made to handle the pressure from smokeless powder and were originally chambered in .303 Savage but eventually were configured for more than a dozen different cartridges.